Canon M50 Mark II vs Panasonic LX15

 It is notable that the M50 Mark II has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the M50 Mark II and the LX15 are recent models that are part of the current product line-up.
 The LX15 replaced the earlier Panasonic LX7, while the M50 Mark II followed on from the Canon M50.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M50 Mark II and LX15 can be found, respectively, in the Canon M50 Mark II Manual (free pdf) or the online Panasonic LX15 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M50 Mark II and the Panasonic LX15?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.